-The park is open until sunset.
-30 Minute Glass Bottom Boat Tours run until 6pm daily.
+The park is open until 5:30pm.
+30 Minute Glass Bottom Boat Tours run until 4pm daily- Online Reservations Available!
 Last Paddling rental is at 3pm daily- all rental boats are due back by 4pm.
 Come visit our new Retail Kiosk and pick up a souvenir t-shirt, magnet or sticker!
 The Lundy Building is closed for renovation, but you can still grab a quick bite at the Springside Cafe Food Trailer.
 The Chief Potackee, our wheelchair accessible boat, is currently down for maintenance.
 We apologize for any inconvenience.

 Humans have been drawn to the banks of the Silver River for at least 10,000 years, dating back to the first Neolithic people in Florida, in a time when mastodon and giant ground sloth still roamed the peninsula!
 Later came the Timucua, followed by Spanish explorers and missionaries as well as the Seminoles.